xzuyn/ROCm-Guides/README.md

 Look near the top on the 4th line, and check what `Running kernel:` says.

 You are likely running `5.19.0-50-generic`.
 If so, continue with the guide.
-If you aren't {I need to add this to the guide}
+If you aren't {I need to add this to the guide}, and are on some version of 5.19, it might still work if you continue.

 ## Step 8:
 You need to add yourself to render and video.